ashleychampagne/Web-Scraping-Toolkit/Beautiful-Soup-Workflow.md

 Finally, we want to use a loop to scrape data from every page we found.
 * Add "import csv" to the dependecies at the beggining of your code
 * Write csv rows one at a time using the writerow function.
 This function takes a row of values to be included in the row.
+* An output file will be written to the directory your Python document is saved in by default.
 * For our example site, the code looks like this.
 This code takes about 25 minutes to run due to the 5 second pause between scraping each page.
     ~~~
     # Create an output csv file